What are the requirements for small business insurance in California?

 California business insurance licensure information

 In California, insurance agents, agencies, and brokers are licensed by the California Department of Insurance.
-Insureon is licensed in California as BIN Insurance Holdings LLC (NPN 15752926) for Property & Casualty Insurance (License #0G11129) and for Surplus Lines (License #0G11129).
-Verify our licensure with the California Department of Insurance Name Search.
+Insureon is licensed in California as BIN Insurance Holdings LLC (NPN 15752926; license 0G11129) for property and casualty insurance and for surplus lines.
+Verify our licensure with the California Department of Insurance License Number Search.